jpspeng/gbsmssims/README.md

-# gbs_ms_sims
+# Simulation code for Gilbert et al., 2024

-Simulation code for Gilbert et al., 2024
+This repository contains code for "A Surrogate Endpoint Based Provisional Approval Causal Roadmap" by Gilbert et al., 2024.